"SHABAZZ OPEN CHAMPIONSHIP"

 ART.
 1. INTRODUCTION

 "SOC" is the acronym for Shabazz Open Championship which is the name of our tournament series.
 We have been involved in the fighting arts since 1975 and have used that experience to put the "SOC" rules and format together.
 This is a tournament for the serious skilled adult Martial Arts fighter.
 Meaning an affordable, safety conscious, fair and well run adult tournament for ages 18 through 63 in 4 weight and 2 senior divisions.
-Our tournament will be strictly light contact continuous sparring focusing on safety, proper well controlled techniques, respect and sportsmanship.
+Our tournaments will be strictly firm light contact continuous sparring focusing on safety, proper well controlled techniques, respect and sportsmanship.
+We put emphasis on not trying to hurt or knock anyone out.
 Skill and controlled execution will be emphasized not excessive force.
 We are using a modified 10 point must scoring system for scoring.
 This is single elimination with one sparring ring.
 Meaning one lose and the competitor is eliminated from competition.
 Each division Champion will receive a monetary stipend and a championship belt.
 Others will receive medals and ribbons as described in the awards section.

 ART.
 2. HIGHLIGHTS

 Adult continuous sparring event for four divisions ages 18 to 45 and two senior divisions with brown through black belt rank with a minimum of two years of creditable Martial Arts training in any style from a recognized school and qualified instructor.
 All instructions and communication regarding this tournament will be in the English language.

 Four male weight divisions for ages 18 to 45:

 2) MIDDLE WEIGHT: 149 to 179 pounds